Dolly Parton is Donating $1 Million to Pediatric Infectious Disease Research at Vanderbilt - NewsBreak

 “ Dolly ’s previous support to infectious disease research, and also our pediatric cancer program, has already saved countless lives,” said Jeff Balser, MD, PhD, President and CEO of VUMC and Dean of the Vanderbilt University School of Medicine.
 “This new gift will bolster our defenses against future threats to the safety of this region and society as a whole.
 It speaks volumes about her passion for people, and we couldn’t be more thankful

-The post Dolly Parton is Donating $1 Million to Pediatric Infectious Disease Research at Vanderbilt appeared first on Wilson County Source .
+The post Dolly Parton is Donating $1 Million to Pediatric Infectious Disease Research at Vanderbilt appeared first on Cheatham County Source .

 Comments / 0